ibm-cloud-docs/containers/encryption.md

 Attached disks are used to boot your worker node, host the container file system, and store locally pulled images.
 The encryption and number of disks varies by infrastructure provider.

-There is a temporary limitation when using a Key Protect single tenant insntance for bring your own key (BYOK) encyrption for worker node boot disk and cluster secret encryption.
+There is a temporary limitation when using a Key Protect single tenant instance for bring your own key (BYOK) encyrption for worker node boot disk and cluster secret encryption.
 To use a single tenant instance with your cluster, you must ensure that their service-to-service authorizaiton policy is scoped to the Key Protect service or instance level and not to a key or key ring.
 This limiation applies only to Key Protect single tenant instances.
 {: important}

 VPC worker nodes